 Average revenue per unit differs from ‘per user’ because it focuses on revenue generated by one unit (so, one product sold).
 It’s most often used for tangible products.

 Below we’ll go over how to calculate ARPU using a formula.

 ARPU Revenue Formula

-The calculation of ARPU is quite straightforward.
-It simply involves taking the total revenue in a given time period by the number of users in that time period.
+To calculate ARPU, divide the total revenue in a set period by the total number of users in the same period.